molsonkiko/JsonToolsNppPlugin/README.md

 The following aspects of JsonTools __may eventually__ be translated:
 - This documentation
 - Generic modal dialogs (for example, file-opening dialogs, directory selection dialogs)
+- Error messsages (other than JSON syntax errors, which are already translated)

 ## Acknowledgments ##